hippylib/hippylib/CONTRIBUTING.md

   - Well-designed simple code is frequently more general and powerful.
   - Lean code base is easier to understand by new collaborators.
   - New features should be added only if they are necessary or generally useful.
-  - Code should be compatible with Python 3, and `from __future__ import` should be placed on the top each new file to preserve Python 2 compatibility.
+  - Code must be compatible with Python 3.
   - When adding new features add an example in the `application` folder and/or a new notebook in the `tutorial` folder.